 “People come in and they sit across from me in the initial meeting and they say, ‘I want, I want, I want’ as it relates to the kids,” says Powers.
 “And I look at them and say, ‘Okay, but you haven’t told me what’s best for your kid.
 Why don’t you start telling me that to start out, and then let’s get to what you want?’”

-14. What is a deferred sale, and should you consider it on behalf of your children?
+14. What is a deferred sale, and should we consider it on behalf of our children?

-A deferred sale is an arrangement, either agreed upon between the spouses or ordered by a court, to not sell the family home, at least for the time being.
+A deferred sale is an arrangement, either agreed upon between the spouses or ordered by a court, to not sell the family home for a time.

 Deferring the sale of the home may make sense if you’re waiting for the real estate market to improve or if your child is still a minor and you don’t want to uproot them from their school.

-15. Which professionals do you need to hire to get through this process?
+15. Which professionals do I need to hire to get through this process?

-Though it will vary depending on your situation, here are the professionals you may need to hire in a divorce and a breakdown of their responsibilities.
+Though it will vary depending on your situation, there are several types of professionals you may consider hiring to help you get through your divorce.

 - Handles home preparations, marketing, negotiations, and closing paperwork related to the home sale